-- 1. The District staff will use a formal forecasting and expenditure monitoring process in the evaluation of the financial positions of the Systems.
-These processes are intended to: i) minimize financing costs through proper planning for Renewal & Replacement and Capital Improvement spending and financing needs; ii) obtain formal endorsement by the Board for long-term financial needs and sources of financing; and iii) maintain or strengthen the credit ratings of the Systems. - The District shall perform a formal rate study at least once every ten years.
-The rate study will contain a ten-year financial forecast, and the District shall adopt a ten-year schedule of rates, fees, and charges based on the results of the rate study. - 3.
-The District staff shall analyze the financial positions of the Systems annually to determine whether the adopted rate and financial plan remains sufficient to avoid substantial future rate increases.
-The District shall conduct revenue sufficiency or rate studies as needed so that if increases in rates above what has been adopted by the Board are necessary, the resulting impact to customers will be minimized or phased over time.
+- 1. The District staff will use a formal forecasting and expenditure monitoring process in the evaluation of the financial position of the System. - 2.
+The District shall perform a formal rate study at least once every five years.
+The rate study will contain a ten-year financial forecast, and the District shall adopt at least a five-year schedule of rates, fees, and charges based on the results of the rate study.

+- 3. The District staff shall analyze the financial position of the System annually to determine whether the adopted rate and financial plan remains sufficient to avoid substantial future rate increases.
+The District shall conduct revenue sufficiency or rate studies as needed so that the resulting impact to customers will be minimized or phased over time.
 The rate reviews may be performed internally or with a rate consultant.
-The level of rates charged to customers of the Systems will be based on the following principles, in order of priority: - a.
-Meeting Debt Service Coverage and cash reserve requirements delineated in the Financial Policies; - b.
+The level of rates charged to customers of the System will be based on the following principles, in order of priority: - a.
+Meeting Debt Service Coverage and cash reserve requirements delineated in the Financial Management Policies; - b.
 Maintaining rates considered affordable by utility industry standards; and - c.
-Maintaining competitive rates, primarily with those of neighboring utilities or utilities with similar service characteristics.

-- As part of the annual financial planning process, the District staff will prepare multi-year operating and capital budgets to ensure rates are sufficient to meet the needs of the utilities. - 4.
-The Systems will be run in a business-like manner.
-Rates and fees will be set to ensure the full recovery of each system's operating and capital expenditures.
-This practice will ensure that the Enterprise Funds have reduced financial risk and will meet Federal, State, and local regulations as well as service area demands.
+Maintaining competitive rates, primarily with those of neighboring utilities or utilities with similar service characteristics. - 4.
+The System will be run in a business-like manner.
+Rates and fees will be set to ensure the full recovery of the System's operating and capital expenditures.
+This practice will ensure that the Enterprise Fund has reduced financial risk and will meet Federal, State, and local regulations as well as service area demands.